Who are the Shareholders of a Corporation: Everything You Need to Know

 - Annual shareholder meetings must take place as stated in the state corporate statutes.
-The meeting should cover topics such as governance actions and electing directors.
+The meeting should cover topics such as government actions and electing directors.
 Remember, small corporations may be able to address these matters through written correspondence, rather than holding an official meeting.

 - Right to make proposals

-- Shareholders owning $2,000 or more worth of shares or one percent, have the right to add agenda items to the corporate proxy statement.
+- Shareholders owning $2,000 or more worth of shares or one percent have the right to add agenda items to the corporate proxy statement.